KnpLabs/Tests_Alternants/exo2/README.md

 You will have to make a PR (Pull request) with executable code as clean as possible.

 []: # Path: exo2/README.md

+## How to use it

+Make sure node.js is installed on your machine.

+In your terminal, naviguate to the directory of the project: "../exo2".

+No dependencies needed in this project.

+Run `npm start` to execute script and enjoy the tips to get lower price fuel !